mchalain/dma-buf-texture-sharing/README.md

 # Example of inter-process texture sharing with DMA-BUF

+**Note:** This version share the server's window with the client and not the texture used by the server.

 An example of how to share a GL/GLES texture in EGL context between different processes by using DMA-BUF.

 Detailed explanation is in [this blog post](https://blaztinn.gitlab.io/post/dmabuf-texture-sharing/).